Charles Noel, 2nd Earl of Gainsborough: Background

 Gainsborough was the only child of Charles Noel, 1st Earl of Gainsborough, by his second wife Elizabeth, daughter of Sir George Grey, 1st Baronet.
 His mother died two weeks after he was born.
 He was the half-brother of Gerard Noel.
 He was educated privately and at Trinity College, Cambridge.

 Career

-Gainsborough succeeded his uncle William Noel as Member of Parliament for Rutland in 1840, but only held the seat until the following year.
+Gainsborough succeeded his uncle William Noel as member of parliament for Rutland in 1840, but only held the seat until the following year.
 He then served a year as High Sheriff of Rutland for 1848.
 In 1866 he succeeded his father in the earldom and entered the House of Lords.
 The following year he was appointed Lord Lieutenant of Rutland, which he remained until his death.
-He was a lieutenant colonel in the Prince Albert's Own Leicestershire Yeomanry from 1879–81, recorded as captain on 12 August 1850.
+He was a lieutenant colonel in the Prince Albert's Own Leicestershire Yeomanry from 1879 to 1881, recorded as captain on 12 August 1850.

 He and his wife embraced Roman Catholicism on New Year's Day in 1850.